 If you’re trying to get out of credit card debt, managing your money using a cash envelope system is something money expert Clark Howard has recommended for years.

 We’ve all read the studies that say people spend more when they pay with plastic instead of cash.
 Is that really true?

 I decided to test out the cash envelope system, which is also known as the envelope method.
 However, I made a few simple tweaks to make the system easier to follow in a digital world.

 Let me be clear: There’s nothing wrong with the old-fashioned way!
 I just wanted to make it more practical.

-For years, I’ve put nearly all of my expenses (groceries, restaurants, clothing, gas) on credit cards for the rewards and pay off the balance monthly, so switching to cash was an adjustment.
+For years, I’ve put nearly all of my expenses (groceries, restaurants, clothing, gas) on credit cards for the rewards and pay them off in full, so switching to cash was an adjustment.

 Here’s the 7-step plan I followed to make budgeting with cash work: